Many people use their grill just for grilling hamburgers, chicken or a steak.

 The picture on the left is how it looks although this is not mine.

 Where the chicken is I usually have my charcoal.

-When I got interested in smoking on a low temperature I didn’t feel like investing in a smoker.
-I just use my charcoal barrel grill in this way.
+When I got interested in smoking on a low temperature I didn’t feel like investing in a smoker, and one of the pellet smokers we reviewed was also to expensive, so I just used my charcoal barrel grill in this way.

 I use the spot on the right side of my grill for the charcoal.
 I even take the grill grate of to make it easier to access during smoking to add more charcoal if needed, just like in the picture.

 My meat I keep on the left side of the grill so it is not on top of the charcoal but away from the heat source.

 In this way I can keep my temperature as high or low as I want it.
 Higher is adding more charcoal and open the air vents.
 Lower is using less charcoal and keep the air vents more closed.

 It took me a while to figure out how much charcoal I put in one of my charcoal starters to start with.
 I used to much and the grill got way to hot for smoking on a low temperature.
 I needed a long time before it was cooled of and on the temperature I like to smoke.
 (225 Fahrenheit>).